Rube Goldberg machine: In media

+Wallace from Wallace and Gromit creates and uses many such machines for numerous, oft trivial tasks and productivity enhancements (e.g. getting dressed).
+The inspiration for these contraptions, however, is the British cartoonist W. Heath Robinson.

+The Incredible Machine is a series of video games in which players create Rube Goldberg devices.
+The board game Mouse Trap has been referred to as an early practical example of such a contraption.

 Competitions

 In early 1987, Purdue University in Indiana started the annual National Rube Goldberg Machine Contest, organized by the Phi chapter of Theta Tau, a national engineering fraternity.
 In 2009, the Epsilon chapter of Theta Tau established a similar annual contest at the University of California, Berkeley.

 Since around 1997, the kinetic artist Arthur Ganson has been the emcee of the annual "Friday After Thanksgiving" (FAT) competition sponsored by the MIT Museum in Cambridge, Massachusetts.
 Teams of contestants construct elaborate Rube Goldberg style chain-reaction machines on tables arranged around a large gymnasium.
 Each apparatus is linked by a string to its predecessor and successor machine.
 The initial string is ceremonially pulled, and the ensuing events are videotaped in closeup, and simultaneously projected on large screens for viewing by the live audience.
 After the entire cascade of events has finished, prizes are then awarded in various categories and age levels.
 Videos from several previous years' contests are viewable on the MIT Museum website.

 The Chain Reaction Contraption Contest is an annual event hosted at the Carnegie Science Center in Pittsburgh, Pennsylvania in which high school teams each build a Rube Goldberg machine to complete some simple task (which changes from year to year) in 20 steps or more (with some additional constraints on size, timing, safety, etc.).

 On the TV show Food Network Challenge, competitors in 2011 were once required to create a Rube Goldberg machine out of sugar.

 An event called 'Mission Possible' in the Science Olympiad involves students building a Rube Goldberg-like device to perform a certain series of tasks.

 The Rube Goldberg company holds an annual Rube Goldberg machine contest.